google-deepmind/torch-cephes/README.md

 #Cephes Mathematical Functions Library, wrapped for Torch

-Provides and wraps the mathematical functions from the [Cephes mathematical library](http://www.netlib.org/cephes/), developped by [Stephen L. Moshier](http://www.moshier.net).
+Provides and wraps the mathematical functions from the [Cephes mathematical library](http://www.netlib.org/cephes/), developed by [Stephen L. Moshier](http://www.moshier.net).

 This C library provides a <b>lot</b> of mathematical functions, as you can see in [its function list](doc/cephes.doc) and [its documentation for double-precision](http://www.netlib.org/cephes/doubldoc.html).
 It is used, among many other places, [at the heart of SciPy](https://github.com/scipy/scipy/tree/master/scipy/special/cephes).